Compassionate Communication Practice Groups

 • "Nonviolent Communication Companion Workbook" by Lucy Leu.

-You could anticipate 16 sessions to complete the initial Practice Group cycle to be organized as follows:
+Some people have decided on 16 sessions to complete the initial Practice Group cycle to be organized as follows:

 - Sessions 1-3: connection, empathy and orientation

 - Sessions 4-16: NVC practice and learning (using Marshall's book + workbook from Lucy Leu)

 - The first three meetings can be designed for bonding and community-building, after which the group could become closed to new members and meet X times per month depending on the members' preferences.